MDNS: Masked Diffusion Neural Sampler via Stochastic Optimal Control: Control-based Learning of Discrete Neural Sampler

 We choose $\P^0$ to be the generative process of a masked discrete diffusion model, starting from $\pinit \gets \pmask(x) =: 1_{x=(\mask,...,\mask)}$ and terminating at $\pdata \gets \punif(x) := \frac{1}{N^D}1_{x\in\cX_0}$, the uniform distribution on the unmasked data space $\cX_0$.
 Based on \cref{eq:gen_pre}, the corresponding generator is

-One can prove the following lemma (see \cref{app:theory_proofs} for the proof): \begin{lemma} To guarantee the reference path measure $\P^0$ with generator $Q^0$ defined in \cref{eq:q0_mask} and starting from $\pmask$ satisfies $\P^0_T=\punif$ and is memoryless, it suffices to ensure $\int_0^T\gamma(t)\d t=\infty$. \end{lemma} With such a choice for $\P^0$, the optimal generator $Q^*$ also has a special structure: \begin{lemma} The generator $Q^*$ corresponding to the optimal solution of \cref{eq:soc_prob} with $Q^0$ defined as the memoryless reference path measure \cref{eq:q0_mask} satisfies
+One can prove the following lemma (see \cref{app:theory_proofs} for the proof): \begin{lemma} Under the assumption that $\int_0^T\gamma(t)\d t=\infty$, the reference path measure $\P^0$ with generator $Q^0$ defined in \cref{eq:q0_mask} and starting from $\pmask$ is memoryless and satisfies $\P^0_T=\punif$. \end{lemma} With such a choice for $\P^0$, the optimal generator $Q^*$ also has a special structure: \begin{lemma} The generator $Q^*$ corresponding to the optimal solution of \cref{eq:soc_prob} with $Q^0$ defined as the memoryless reference path measure \cref{eq:q0_mask} satisfies

 \end{lemma} See \cref{app:theory_proofs} for the proof.
 This suggests that it suffices to parameterize $Q_t^u(x,x^{d\gets n}) = \gamma(t) s_{\theta}(x)_{d,n}1_{x^d=\mask}$.
 Here, $s_{\theta}:\cX\to\R^{D\times N}$ is parameterized to have non-negative entries and each row sums up to $1$, representing the one-dimensional marginals of the target distribution $\pi$ conditioned on unmasked entries of the input $x$.
 Moreover, such parameterization implies that the diagonal entries of $Q_t^u$ are